mattermost/docs/source/developer/interactive-dialogs.rst

 Optionally, the dialog can send an event back to the integration if ``notify_on_cancel`` parameter is set to true.
 If this happens, ``cancelled`` will be set to true on the above payload, and ``submission`` will be empty.

 Moreover, Mattermost also allows the integration itself to perform input validation.
-For example, you can require the user to enter a number between 0 and 10, and return the following response body if the condition isn't satisfied:
+This can be done by responding to the dialog submission request with a JSON body containing an `errors` field.
+The `errors` field can contain a JSON object, mapping input field names to string error messages you would like to display to the user.
+For example, if you have a field named `num_between_0_and_10`, you can enforce the user to enter a number between 0 and 10 by returning the following response body if the condition isn't satisfied:

 .. code-block:: json